Understanding Faiss (Facebook AI Similarity Search)

 Partitioning and quantization techniques in Faiss aid in optimizing search efficiency by narrowing the search scope and compressing vectors.
 Partitioning involves dividing the feature space into smaller subsets or cells, while quantization involves encoding the vectors in a compressed form.

-Faiss employs Product Quantization, which facilitates the indexing of high dimensional vectors for similarity search.
+Faiss employs Product Quantization which facilitates the indexing of high-dimensional vectors for similarity search.

-For data preparation in Faiss, its documentation recommends the L2 normalization technique.
+For data preparation in Faiss, the documentation recommends the L2 normalization technique.
 This involves applying the L2 norm to the vectors representing the text data, which can be done using the normalize_L2 function in Faiss.

 How to Use Faiss and Implement Similarity Search

-Illustration of implementing a vector similarity search with Faiss | Source Pixababy
+Illustration of implementing a similarity search with Faiss | Source Pixababy

 A vector embedding is created by normalizing the input text and converting it into a numerical representation.
 Techniques such as word embeddings or vectorization methods like TF-IDF or BERT can convert input text into a vector embedding (a numerical representation) that can be searched using Faiss.